 A little time in the Word every day changes you.
-Take a few minutes, put yourself in these verses and ask yourself the questions at the bottom of the post.
+Take a few minutes, put yourself in the story and ask yourself a few questions.